EFS Site Best Practices: Lessons Learned from Sites Achieving “60/60/60”

 June 19, 2019, 1 p.m.
 ET/ 12 p.m.
 CT/ 10 a.m.
 PT

-To support this effort, representatives from two different sites from our EFS Site Network Pilot will share their best practices and lessons learned for achieving the “60/60/60” goal.
-Each of the presentations will describe the struggles faced when running the first EFS at their institution, the processes put into place, and how the institution has managed to achieve the “60/60/60” goal.
+To support this effort, representatives from two different sites from our EFS Site Network Pilot shared their best practices and lessons learned for achieving the “60/60/60” goal.
+Each of the presentations described the struggles faced when running the first EFS at their institution, the processes put into place, and how the institution has managed to achieve the “60/60/60” goal.

 - Chip Hance, MDIC Board Champion for the EFS Initiative

 - Necole Kell BS, RN, Clinical Research Supervisor, Baylor Scott & White Research Institute at The Heart Hospital Plano